 See our calendar for the specifics of our community events.

 Our mission is summarized as Christian love expressed in equal education.
 As such, our goal is not simply to provide effective teachers to our city’s schools that employ approximately 7,000 teachers.
 For students to learn at high and equal levels, effective teachers must be provided to students in all years.
 Training high-potential teachers and focusing their placement in specific partner neighborhoods meaningfully advances the goal of ensuring that students in these neighborhoods have effective teachers in each year of their education.

 The results of a 1996 research study found that students with comparable abilities and second grade achievement levels assigned to the most effective teachers for three consecutive years had a 5th grade math achievement advantage of more than 50 percentile points over their peers who were assigned to classroom teachers for three consecutive years that were the least effective.
 Quality and consecutive teaching has a dramatic and powerful positive effect on student achievement.

 Our intention is to focus our teacher placement within specific MTR partner K-12 feeder-pattern schools that serve students within identified partner neighborhoods.
 This intentional focus will increase the access to high-potential, residency-trained teachers for children in MTR partner schools.
 Now in our 9th year, MTR currently has 297 residents and graduates teaching and leading mostly within our 38 partner feeder-pattern schools that serve six MTR partner neighborhoods: Binghampton, Orange Mound, Frayser, Mitchell Heights, Graham Heights, and Alcy Ball.

 See our most recent school maps for data on our neighborhood teacher placements.

-We believe the residency model is the most intensive and effective means by which to prepare urban teachers.
-Our twelve-month training provides a Master of Urban Education degree and a full-year internship as a co-teacher in an urban classroom with regular feedback from a mentor teacher and an MTR instructional coach.
+We believe the residency model is the most intensive and effective means by which to prepare teachers.
+Our twelve-month training provides a Master of Urban Education degree and a full-year internship as a co-teacher serving in an under-resourced community.
+Residents receive regular feedback from a mentor teacher and an MTR instructional coach.